dzervoudakes/react-scaffolder/README.md

-# React Foundation
+# React UI Foundation
-> Yeoman Generator for new React templates.
+> Yeoman Generator for new React UI templates.

 _More info coming soon..._